openshift/enhancements/enhancements/cluster-logging/cluster-logging-es-rollover-data-design.md

 * Co-located data in a few opinionated indices
 * Index management using [rollover index API](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/indices-rollover-index.html)

-Logs of a given type (e.g. app container, infra container, node) are separated by index.
+Logs of a given type (e.g. app container, infra) are separated by index.
 The Cluster Logging collector writes logs to a well-known alias established by the `cluster-logging-operator`.
 The ClusterLogging CR instance specifies the management policy for each log type index.
 This controls:
 * the maximum age (e.g. 7 days).

 This policy is passed to the Elasticsearch CR for the `elasticsearch-operator` to manage the rollover policy.
 The details of the policy are specified by the `cluster-logging-operator` and are based on the guidelines suggested by Elasticsearch.